The 20 best Easter movies to watch and stream - top films for kids

-Many of the best Easter movies for the whole family are of course Disney films – you can get a seven day free trial or sign up to Disney+ for just £59.99 for a full year’s subscription (or £5.99 a month).
+Many of the best Easter movies for the whole family are, of course, Disney films and you sign up to Disney Plus for just £79.90 a year for a full year’s subscription (or £7.99 a month).
 You will be able to enjoy various Pixar and Marvel films, and so much more.

 Wallace and Gromit: The Curse of the Were-Rabbit

-For rabbits of the bigger variety, you can’t do much better than Aardman’s only theatrical entry into the popular claymation series.
-Featuring a cast befitting a big-budget adaptation – Ralph Fiennes and Helena Bonham Carter bring the starpower – but losing none of the charm of the original shorts, this comedy will have the whole family laughing.
-Adults will love the references too – the film parodies everything from King Kong to Top Gun.
+For rabbits of the bigger variety, you can't do much better than Aardman's only feature-length film in the popular claymation series.
+Featuring a cast befitting a big-budget adaptation (including Ralph Fiennes and Helena Bonham Carter) but losing none of the charm of the original shorts, this comedy will have the whole family laughing.
+Adults will love the clever references too, as the film parodies everything from King Kong to Top Gun.

-While Russell Brand as the Easter Bunny doesn’t sound like the most family-friendly choice, this live-action/CGI comedy is thankfully suitable for all.
-In perhaps the most Easter-themed film there is, Brand’s E.B. – the Easter Bunny’s son – heads to Hollywood to become a drummer, and teams up with a human named Fred to stop an evil chick attempting to take over the family business.
-Look out for Sonic the Hedgehog‘s James Marsden and The Big Bang Theory’s Kaley Cuoco too.
+While Russell Brand as the Easter Bunny doesn't sound like the most family-friendly choice, this live-action/CGI comedy is thankfully suitable for all.
+In perhaps the most Easter-themed film there is, Brand's E.B. – the Easter Bunny's son – heads to Hollywood to become a drummer, and teams up with a human named Fred to stop an evil chick attempting to take over the family business.
+Look out for Sonic the Hedgehog's James Marsden and The Flight Attendant's Kaley Cuoco too.

 Rise of the Guardians

-The Avengers of holiday films, this 3-D computer-animated film sees the Easter Bunny, Santa Claus, the Tooth Fairy, the Sandman and Jack Frost as you’ve never seen them before.
+The Avengers of holiday films, this 3-D computer-animated adventure gives us the Easter Bunny, Santa Claus, the Tooth Fairy, the Sandman and Jack Frost as you've never seen them before.
 Reimagined as superhero-esque protectors, the fantasy characters team up to form the Guardians in order to stop the evil spirit Pitch from taking over the world.
-Some real-life acting legends appropriately take on the parts – Chris Pine, Alec Baldwin, Hugh Jackman, Isla Fisher and Jude Law all lend their voices.
+Some real-life acting legends appropriately take on the roles, with Chris Pine, Alec Baldwin, Hugh Jackman, Isla Fisher and Jude Law all lending their voices.

 The Secret Life of Pets 2

-A sequel to one of the biggest animated comedies of the last few years, The Secret Life of Pets 2 which sees Max the terrier embark on a worrisome trip to the countryside with his friends.
-Turns out pets secretly have movie star voices – the film features Patton Oswalt, Kevin Hart, Eric Stonestreet and Harrison Ford of all people in his voice acting debut.
-At a time when we’re spending more time than usual with our pets, here’s a chance to see what they do when you’re not around…
+A sequel to one of the biggest animated comedies of the last few years, The Secret Life of Pets 2 sees Max the terrier embark on a worrisome trip to the countryside with his friends.
+Turns out pets secretly have movie star voices – the film features Patton Oswalt, Kevin Hart, Eric Stonestreet and Harrison Ford (!) in his voice acting debut.
+At a time when we're constantly with our pets, here's a chance to see what they do when you're not around.

-Disney’s first fully computer-animated movie – and one of their first forays into 3D – this oft-forgotten film from 2005 has an adorable cast of animal characters to keep the kids entertained this Easter.
-When Zach Braff’s Chicken Little becomes convinced that the sky is falling, no one believes him – until aliens start invading…
+Disney's first fully computer-animated movie (and one of their first forays into 3D), this often forgotten film from 2005 has an adorable cast of animal characters to keep the kids entertained this Easter.
+When Zach Braff's Chicken Little becomes convinced that the sky is falling, no-one believes him.
+Until aliens start invading.

 The Prince of Egypt